-Toddlers do not grow as fast during the second year of life.
+Toddlers do not grow as fast as they did during their first 15 months.
 Your child may eat less at some meals and more at others.
 Trust your child's appetite.

 - Do not become overly concerned about eating patterns that are not regular.
-This is common in toddlers.
-Your child may insist on nothing but a favorite food for three days, and then refuse to eat it the next day. - Avoid struggles about what and how much your child eats.
-If you offer a variety of healthy choices at each meal, your child will get the nutrition needed over time. - Do not use food as a reward.
+This is common in toddlers. - Avoid struggles about what and how much your child eats.
+A 2-year-old may insist on nothing but a favorite food for three days and then refuse to eat it the next day. - Do not insist that your child eat some of each food served or finish everything on the plate.
+Instead, offer a variety of healthy choices at each meal to help your child build decision-making skills and get the nutrition they need over time. - Do not use food as a reward.